Advanced Search

 • 20 Resistance Levels: Now electronically controlled for a more rapid progression between levels, a total of 20 levels of resistance make the Horizon Oxford 6 Rower a very versatile machine for people of all fitness levels.

 • Wireless Heart Rate Monitoring: Through wireless connection, you can monitor your heart rate while rowing on the Oxford 6 Rower, either via the included Polar wireless heart rate monitor, or using your own fitness tracker.
+I like the fact that purchase includes the heart rate monitor.

 • 12 On-Board Workouts: Thanks to the available heart rate tracking, there are a total of 12 available built-in workouts on the Oxford 6 (including a couple of heart rate based training programs).

-• Adjustable Cushioned Footrests: Whether you’re a size 6 or a size 12 shoe, the footrests on the Horizon Oxford 3 Rower will easily adjust as needed.
+• Adjustable Cushioned Footrests: Whether you’re a size 6 or a size 12 shoe, the footrests on the Horizon Oxford 6 Rower will easily adjust as needed.

 • Space Saver: Rowers although thin are long and can take up much space, but with the space saver design, you can fold it up and store out of the way once you are finished your workout.
 It won’t fit in a closet, as we noted above, but when standing its footprint is fairly compact.